reach-sh/reach-lang/docs/dev/src/reach/consensus/index.md

 ### {#ref-programs-consensus-this} `this`

-Inside of a consensus step, `{!reach} this` refers to the address of the participant that performed the consensus transfer.
+Inside of a consensus step, `{!rsh} this` refers to the address of the participant that performed the consensus transfer.
-This is useful when the consensus transfer was initiated by a `{!reach} race` expression.
+This is useful when the consensus transfer was initiated by a `{!rsh} race` expression.

 ### `transfer`